 Consult with a doctor for 15 mins to evaluate your ailments, and ask any questions you may have about medical marijuana treatment.
 After the appointment is complete, the doctor will fill out a recommendation form for medical marijuana and approve you.
 Once you have this you can then use that to apply to the state.

 Once you are approved, you'll register with the state and submit an application.
 The state will process your application and notify you of your approval and mail your card.
 Once you have your card in hand, you can begin purchasing from dispensaries.

 In Connecticut, patients will need to re-certify their license annually by seeing a licensed physician again.
 Veriheal will get in touch with you when your certification is approaching its expiration to help you setup a renewal consultation.

 In 2012, Connecticut Medical marijuana became legal owing to a Marijuana Palliative Use Act (HB 5389).
-Some fresh items have been added to the legislation that has lately made the Connecticut MMJ program much lenienter.
+Some fresh items have been added to the legislation that has lately made the Connecticut MMJ program much more lenient.
 In order to purchase or possess cannabis products, patients must receive a medical marijuana card issued by the Consumer Protection Department of Connecticut.
 Patients will be permitted to hold up to 2.5 ounces per month once their MMJ card is in hand.
 Note that at this moment, home cultivation is not permitted.

 For a restricted range of circumstances, CBD oil is now accessible to medical marijuana patients across the country.
-Join the above Veriheal Tribe to get you exclusive offers now.

 (1) Book an Appointment